hhru/api/docs_eng/resumes_search.md

 * `job_search_status` — job search status.
 Directory with possible values: `job_search_status` in [/dictionaries](https://api.hh.ru/openapi/en/redoc#tag/Public-directories/operation/get-available-user-statuses).
 You can indicate several values.
+* `resume` — resume identifier to search for similar resumes.

 If parameters contain an error, `400 Bad request` will be returned in response with the error description in the body.
 Unknown parameters and parameters with